-Popes John XXIII and John Paul II sainted in Vatican
+Popes John XXIII and John Paul II proclaimed saints by Pope Francis on Vatican City’s St. Peter’s Square

 VATICAN CITY – Former popes John XXIII and John Paul II were declared saints by Pope Francis on Vatican's St. Peter’s Square on Sunday.